-Gebelli, while had earned a small fortune in royalties, wanted equity.
+Gebelli, while having earned a small fortune in royalties, wanted equity.
 He felt that he had played a vital part in the huge success of Sirius (which absolutely can’t be denied), and felt he deserved a share in the company’s ownership, when that didn’t happen, he and general manager, Phill Knopp, left and formed Gebelli Software – A future article will take a more in-depth view of Nasir Gebelli, one of the best Apple II programmer and his new but short-lived company Gebelli Software.
 After the Video game crash of 1983-84, Gebelli Software closed its doors, and Gebelli pretty much vanished from the surface of the earth…

 In early October of 1981 InfoWorld magazine would bring an article stating that On-Line systems and Sirius Software had signed an agreement to merge the two companies operations.
 Two weeks later a small and unnoticeable Erratum was posted by the magazine, stating that the two companies would not merge – So what was that all about…

 Well, Infoworld had earlier brought a somewhat critical review of one of Sirius’ games.
 Clearly, the journalist hadn’t been bothered with playing the game.
 At The Sunbelt Computer Expo in September of 1981, both Sirius Software, InfoWorld, and On-Line Systems were present.
 Jewell hatched a plan to spoof off the magazine and the journalist who had brought the unfortunate review.
 Jewell spread the rumor that he and Ken Williams of On-Line Systems would sign an agreement for the two companies to merge operations.
 Everybody at the expo knew the rumor was a hoax, everybody but that Infoworld journalist, who would capture an image of Jewell and Williams signing an agreement.
 Without checking with neither Jewell nor Williams the Journalist went ahead, believed he had the story of the year, and published the false rumor, to considerable enjoyment of everybody in the business.
 Jewell and Williams had indeed signed a contract but for sharing some graphical tools between them.

 While Gebelli was out and establishing Gebelli Software, Sirius would continue to push out new games, making $11 million in sales in 1983.